 The Group conducts various activities in many countries requiring it to comply with the regulatory framework in force in these countries.
 In this context, the Group's activities induce risks, litigation or contentious situations within the subsidiaries, leading the Group to review the risks that could have a significant effect on its business and financial position.
-The Group is involved in a number of legal, arbitration, and litigious proceedings.
+The Group is involved in a number of legal and arbitration proceedings and litigations.

-As stated in Note 2.17 to the consolidated financial statements, the group records a provision in relation to these disputes whenever a resource outflow is deemed probable and can be reliably estimated.
+As stated in Note 2.17 to the consolidated financial statements, the group records a provision in relation to these litigations whenever a resource outflow is deemed probable and can be reliably estimated.
 Otherwise, a description of the litigation and of the significant risks incurred is presented in Note 26 "Contingent liabilities" to the consolidated financial statements.

-We considered this matter as a key point of the audit considering:
+We considered this matter as a key audit matter considering:

-- the level of judgment required of the Management to assess the risk corresponding to the legal, regulatory, contractual and implicit obligations to which the Group is subject - the uncertainty about the outcome of the proceedings initiated - and, therefore, the potentially significant impact on consolidated profits and equity if these estimates were to vary.
+- the level of judgment required by the Management to assess the risk corresponding to the legal, regulatory, contractual and implicit obligations to which the Group is subject - the uncertainty about the outcome of the proceedings initiated - and, therefore, the potentially significant impact on consolidated profits and equity if these estimates were to vary.